Allnic Amber MC Cartridge

-Introducing the thrilling Allnic Amber Ultra moving coil cartridge, and its sibling the Allnic Purple.
+Introducing the thrilling Allnic AMBER moving coil cartridge, and its sibling the Allnic Rose.

 Some trades considered.